fiseni/suffix-challenge/README.md

 # Suffix Matching Challenge

 This is inspired by the following [article](https://fiseni.com/posts/the-journey-to-630x-faster-batch-job/).
-But, in this challenge, we'll slightly modify the original requirements.
-To make it easier to benchmark implementations across various languages we'll measure the wall time (including reading and writing to disk).
+We'll slightly modify the original requirements for this challenge.
+To make it easier to benchmark implementations across various languages, we'll measure the wall time (including reading and writing to disk).

+This is not about language wars.
+The challenge is to find the best solution for the given problem.

 ## Challenge Description